miltonian/principles/README.md

 This script will:

-- **Process Your Singular Goal**: Understand your specific objective.
+- **Process Your Goal or Problem Statement**: Understand your specific objective.
 - **First Principles Breakdown**: Decompose your goal into its most fundamental components.
   - **Fundamental Components**: In this example, components might include time management, task prioritization, and energy level assessment.
 - **Generate Specialized Agents**: Create agents designed to address each fundamental component.